appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 * Next save Tenant ID for future use.
 For that you need to copy GUID from browser address bar
   * You can see two GUIDs there if you are still in **CONFIGURE** page.
 You need first which is following `Directory/`
   * Save it in your deployment notes as a **Tenant ID**
-* Finally save Subscription ID to complete deployment notes.
+* Finally save Subscription ID to complete deployment notes
   * Navigate to **Subscriptions** in the top right, choose **Manage subscription/directory**, select, copy and save your **Subscription ID** in deployment notes.

 ## Create new Resource Group in new Portal